-1. Type Regex - uses regular expressions to find breaking points in data streams.
+The Regex breaker uses regular expressions to find breaking points in data streams.

 After a breaker regex pattern has been selected, it will apply on the stream continuously.
 Breaking will occur at the beginning of the match, and the matched content will be consumed/thrown away.

-If necessary, a positive lookahead regex can be used - e.g., (? =pattern) - to keep the content.
+If necessary, you can use a positive lookahead regex to keep the content - e.g.: (?=pattern)